Omarion123/event-management-platform-assignment-internship/README.md

 the project is well implemented figma link: https://www.figma.com/file/hZDspqcNpsZBPm3Lgylo9R/Event-managing?type=design&node-id=1%3A3960&mode=design&t=H3eZGsbwwcImzgjQ-1

-back-end is hosted on render: https://event-management-platform-assignment.onrender.com
+back-end work perfectly fine and is hosted on render: https://event-management-platform-assignment.onrender.com

 what has been done: